 Instructions

-- Heat olive oil in a skillet over medium heat on the stovetop.
-Add chicken, working 2-3 pieces at a time, and cook for about 2 minutes on each side until browned.
+- Heat the olive oil in a skillet over medium heat on the stovetop.
+Sear the chicken, a couple of pieces at a time, for 2 minutes on each side until browned.

-- Add the chicken broth, marsala wine, mushrooms and garlic to the top and cover and cook on high for 3-4 hours or on low for 6-8 hours until chicken is tender and cooked through.
+- Next, add the chicken stock, marsala wine, mushrooms, and garlic on top.
+Cover and cook on high for 2-4 hours or on low for 4-6 hours until the chicken is tender.

 Notes

-- Chicken - Chicken thighs can also be used, however, cooking times will be slightly longer.
+- Chicken - Chicken thighs can be used, but require longer cooking times.

 tom